 Gulf Cup of Nations.

-AFC ASEAN Southeast Asia Football Championship
+ASEAN Southeast Asia Football Championship

 South Asia SAFF Football Championship